Santa Cruz, California: Economy

 The principal industries of Santa Cruz are agriculture, tourism, education (UC Santa Cruz) and high technology.
 Santa Cruz is a center of the organic agriculture movement, and many specialty products as well as housing the headquarters of California Certified Organic Farmers.

 Tourist attractions include the classic Santa Cruz Beach Boardwalk on the beach, the redwood forests in the Santa Cruz Mountains above the town, and Monterey Bay, which is protected as a marine sanctuary.

 Technology companies have made Santa Cruz their home since the 1980s.
-Examples from that era include the Santa Cruz Operation (later Tarantella, Inc.), Plantronics, and Parallel Computers, Inc.
+Examples from that era include the Santa Cruz Operation (later Tarantella, Inc.), Plantronics, and Parallel Computers, Inc. Joby Aviation is also headquartered in Santa Cruz.

-Downtown Santa Cruz houses a variety of storefronts and businesses.
-It is also stage to many street performers, musicians, and artists, oftentimes creating the presence of background music and miscellaneous street side entertainment when visiting downtown.
-Consequently, Pacific Avenue serves as an outlet for the artistic and unique culture that Santa Cruz possesses.
+Downtown Santa Cruz has lots of storefronts and businesses.
+It has been stage to many street performers, musicians, and artists, oftentimes creating the presence of background music and miscellaneous street side entertainment when visiting downtown.
+Pacific Avenue serves as an outlet for the artistic and unique culture that Santa Cruz possesses.